JuliaIntervals/IntervalArithmetic.jl/README.md

 ## History ##
-This project was begun during a masters' course in the postgraduate programs in Physics and in Mathematics at UNAM during the second semester of 2013 (in Python -- the [`ValidiPy` package](https://github.com/computo-fc/ValidiPy)), and was reinitiated -- now in Julia -- in the first semester of 2015.
+This project was begun during a masters' course in the postgraduate programs in Physics and in Mathematics at UNAM during the second semester of 2013 (in Python), and was reinitiated -- now in Julia -- in the first semester of 2015.
 We thank the participants of the courses for putting up with the half-baked material and contributing energy and ideas.

 ## Acknowledgements ##

-Financial support is acknowledged from DGAPA-UNAM PAPIME grants PE-105911 and PE-107114, and DGAPA-UNAM PAPIIT grant IN-117214.
+Financial support is acknowledged from DGAPA-UNAM PAPIME grants PE-105911 and PE-107114, and DGAPA-UNAM PAPIIT grants IN-117214 and IN-117117.
 LB acknowledges support through a *Cátedra Moshinsky* (2013).